Gouravsaha12/javascript_projects/readme.md

 ## Projects

-- Debouncing
-    description: A simple implementation of the debouncing technique to limit the rate at which a function is executed. here is an input field that allows users to type search queries, and the results are displayed only after a brief pause in typing.
+- **Debouncing** : A simple implementation of the debouncing technique to limit the rate at which a function is executed. here is an input field that allows users to type search queries, and the results are displayed only after a brief pause in typing.